“I scratched my own itch” isn’t good enough

 This one is very likely to be true.
 You cared enough to investigate the problem and derived satisfaction from solving it.
 You were drawn to both problem and solution.
 It ticks several personal boxes, which explains why it’s such a common startup origin story.
 I believe you.

 Passion is required, because it gets you through the hard times.
-The things you don’t want to do (like everything else in this article).
-The pain of constant rejection—by potential customers not buying, by potential hires not accepting, by potential investors not investing, by friends and family and Twitter and Hackernews dismissing you, by bad product reviews, by cancellations.
+The pain of constant rejection—potential customers not buying, potential hires not accepting, potential investors not investing, friends and family and Twitter and Hackernews dismissing you, bad product reviews, and cancellations.
 The setbacks, the engineering problems that took long than you thought, the customer acquisition that isn’t happening as fast as you dreamed.
-The pain of seeing others succeed while you struggle, especially if they’re a direct competitor2.
+The pain of seeing others succeed while you struggle, especially if they’re a direct competitor.2

-2 Although, remember the day before a competitor goes out of business, all their social media and press is positive, about hiring, growing, new features, and happy customers.
-Do not believe what you see.
+2 Although, remember the day before a competitor goes out of business, all their social media and press is positive, talking about hiring, growing, new features, and happy customers.
+Do not believe what you read.

 You need the motivation to push through.
 You must have some personal connection, whether you love the work or the problem—ideally both.
+This company will be an extension of who you are.
 “I solved my own problem” is a good motivator, but you will have to be strong enough to face what is coming.

 3. I know how to solve it.

-You know how to solve it one facet of it, where exactly one person understands it, in the exact configuration and constraints that you had.
+You know how to solve it one facet of it, where exactly one person understands it, with the exact configuration and constraints that you had.

-Now, I can believe you can solve the other cases too.
+I believe you can solve the other cases too.
 Most things with computers can be solved.

 So, again this one is likely true.
 Good!
 There are many cases where it is not, especially in AI where demos look great but they immediately fail (to be good enough, often enough) in the real world.